MarcusNotheis/dkomsv-2020-ui5-webcomponents-template/docs/Step8_Products-Table.md

 Now, lets use the custom `Cell` renderer to adjust the rendering of our `inStock` products.
 You can pass any React component to a cell and the `AnalyticalTable` will inject some props into this component.
 If you need the current value of the cell, you can find it in the `value` attribute of the `cell` prop.
-Let define that we will show a `ObjectStatus` with an `Error` state in case there are less than 10 products available and a `Warning` status in case there are less than 20 products available.
+Lets define that we will show a `ObjectStatus` with an `Error` state in case there are less than 10 products available and a `Warning` status in case there are less than 20 products available.
 If we have more products in stock everything is good.
 In addition to that, we will make the `inStock` cell right-aligned for better readability by using the `hAlign` attribute.
 Do not forget to add the `TextAlign` import to `@ui5/webcomponents-react`.